5 Understanding the Features

 • In the end, what will you do with the information?

 As we noted previously, if I want to know how a feature relates to a target, I have to know how a feature moves, and I need to know what types of feature values are more likely than others, and what a typical movement in its range of values would be.
 If a feature is skewed, then the mean may not be the best value to use for prediction, and basing ‘typical’ movement on its standard deviation may be misguided.
 If a unit movement in a feature results in a movement in the target of 2 units, what does that mean?
 Is it a large movement?
-If I don’t know the target very well I can’t answer that.
+If I don’t know the target very well, I can’t answer that.
 As an example, if the target is in dollars, a $2 movement is nothing for salary, but might be large for a stock price.
 We have to know the target as well as we do the feature predicting it.

 If a feature interacts with another feature, then there really is no way to say how much it contributes to the model without knowing the value of the other feature.
 Full stop.
 Synergistic effects cannot be understood by pretending they don’t exist.
-A number of metrics will still be provided for a single feature, either by trying to include its overall contribution or averaging over the values of the other feature, but this is a problematic approach because it still ignores the other feature values.
-As an example, if a drug doesn’t work for your age group or for someone with your health conditions, do you really care if it works ‘in general’ or ‘on average’?
+A number of metrics will still be provided for a single feature, either by trying to include its overall contribution or averaging over the values of the other feature.
+But this is a problematic approach because it still ignores the other feature values.
+As an example, if a drug doesn’t work for your age group or for someone with your specific health conditions, do you really care if it works ‘in general’ or ‘on average’?

 To help us further understand this issue, consider the following two plots.
 On the left we show an interaction between two binary features.
 If we were to look at the contribution of each feature without the interaction, their respective coefficients would be estimated as essentially zero1.
 On the right we show a feature that has a strong relationship with the target, but only for a certain range of values.
 If we were to look at a single ‘effect’ of the feature, we would likely underestimate how strong it is with smaller values and overestimate the relationship at the upper range.